decentral1se/haskellbook-berlin/index.markdown

 Local information
 -----------------

-Registration for HAL and the rest of [L-DEC](http://nfa.imn.htwk-leipzig.de/LDEC2016/) will open shortly.
-Please stay tuned.
+Registration for HAL and the rest of [L-DEC](http://nfa.imn.htwk-leipzig.de/LDEC2016/) is open now.
+Please refer to the [Registration page](http://nfa.imn.htwk-leipzig.de/LDEC2016/registration/) page for details.

 The workshop will take place at the [HTKW Leipzig](http://www.htwk-leipzig.de/), in the [Gutenberg-Bau](http://www.htwk-leipzig.de/de/hochschule/ueber-die-htwk-leipzig/gebaeudeuebersicht/gutenberg-bau/).